i3asm/sppwebsite/README.md

 # Students Partnership Program (SPP)

 they neede a website so here it is.
 We really enjoyed working in this project and laravel is really amazing

+# Update on this project
+I don't work with Laravel anymore and I got sick of how many vulnerabilities notifications I get.